Tryops/Explainit/README.md

 The idea of this webpage is based on a core concept which is often used in programming or maths (abstraction).
 The idea is to group/define a specific concept as a set of "atomic" things under a specific term which you can then refer to/use in order to define other terms based on it.
 Thus a concept must not be explained or defined directly in one turn, but can be split up into many sub-explanations (and often you discover more properties of the explained subject in the process).
+This process is also called _"top-down"_- or _"bottom-up"_-method.

 This is basically also how functions or objects in many programming languages and also mathematical proofs work!
 The twist is now to take this idea and apply it to language... the other way around!

 ## The Concept
 You take a concept (with a name) you know and would like to explain (e.g. to someone else or to yourself), this can be any concept/subject as abstract or complicated as you like.